SiliconJelly/SiliconJelly/README.md

 ### <img src="https://emojis.slackmojis.com/emojis/images/1588315024/8823/hyperkitty.gif?1588315024" width="30" /> A perpetual learner from Dhaka, Bangladesh — wanting to make an impact

-- 🔭 Working at [ROBU](https://bracurobu.org/), leading the Research and Project Management team there.
-Also a part of [Mongol-Tori](http://www.bracu-mongoltori.com) ..
+- 🔭 Worked at [ROBU](https://bracurobu.org/), and [Mongol-Tori](http://www.bracu-mongoltori.com) doing OpenCV for our Mars Rovers.
-- 🌱 Currently learning everything; yes sir!
-From Machine Learning to Competitive Programming, and whatnot ..
+- 🌱 Currently learning GPU programming, low-level stuff with security pov, and some AI extravaganza as a side hustle.
-- 💼 As of now, I'm in my freshman year; and am open to any collaborative opportunities. **So, hit me up any time** !!
+- 💼 As of now, I'm in my second year of uni in Japan; and I am open to any collaborative opportunities. **So, hit me up any time** !!
-- 🤟🏻 WEB3.0 geek, amatuer beatboxer, an aesthete and fun person to be with — who also happens to love writing alot.
+- 🤟🏻 Japanese geek, amateur beatboxer, an aesthete, and fun person to be with — who also happens to love writing a lot.
 - 😝 Here is my [personality profile](https://www.16personalities.com/profiles/74eba58a295bf).
 Although I suffer from [Ailurophilia](https://www.fairmontvet.com/ailurophilia-is-the-love-of-cats-are-you-an-ailurophile), hope we'll get along.
-Here's your **saffron tea** ☕
+Here's your **saffron tea** I made for you ☕.

 ---